 Electrical and Electronics Engineering, with a specialization in Computer Science

 - Ataman, D., Aziz, W. and Birch, A. (2020) A Latent Morphology Model for Open-Vocabulary Neural Machine Translation.
-To appear at the International Conference on Learning Representations (ICLR).
+International Conference on Learning Representations (ICLR).

 - Ataman, D., Firat, O., Di Gangi, M., Federico, M. and Birch, A. (2019) On the Importance of Word Boundaries in Character-level Neural Machine Translation.
 In Proceedings of the 3rd Workshop on Neural Generation and Translation (WNGT) at the Conference on Empirical Methods in Natural Language Processing (EMNLP).
 Hong Kong. p.
 187-196.